reshmarameshbabu/Butterflies-mimicry/README.md

 - 18 subspecies, 9 mimic pairs
 - Also contains code used for classification experiments on Jiggins dataset using bird and butterfly acuity
 - Refer to https://github.com/eleanorcaves/AcuityView to calculate acuity images
-- Kingfisher acuity used for birds and Lepidoptera parthenos sylvia used
+- Kingfisher acuity used for birds and Lepidoptera parthenos sylvia used for butterfly acuity
 - Results on these experiments can be found in corresponding folders

 ## Landmarking